-Melinda Gibson presents two book projects, The Photograph as Contemporary Art, a reworking of the well-known photography book by Charlotte Cotton- and Miss Titus Becomes a Regular Army Mac, working with archival photography.
+Melinda Gibson presents two book projects: The Photograph as Contemporary Art, a reworking of the well-known photography book by Charlotte Cotton- and Miss Titus Becomes a Regular Army Mac, that uses archival photography.

-Mark Murphy’s Remain focuses on the basics of collage, exploring how things are discarded, things are found, parts are removed, yet elements remain.
+Mark Murphy’s Remain focuses on the basics of collage, exploring how things are discarded, things are found and parts are removed, yet elements remain.